Arizona Attorneys Representing Children Improperly Restrained in Daycare

 It is heartbreaking for parents to discover their child has been treated poorly.
 However, in order to have a valid personal injury claim, there must be some type of injury to your child.
 You can seek compensation for your child’s physical injuries, and also for any psychological trauma, such as if your child has nightmares that she is being restrained.

-If you believe your child has been improperly restrained at daycare, do not hesitate to call Breyer Law Offices, P.C., at (602) 267-1280.
+If you believe your child has been improperly restrained at Phoenix daycare, call The Husband & Wife Law Team, at (602) 457-6222.
 Arizona law is very clear about neglect and abuse in a daycare setting.
 We want to help you and your child receive compensation for any injuries and emotional damage caused by the restraint.
 We know there is nothing more important than protecting your children, so don’t hesitate to call.